spring-media/adsolutions-implementationReference/publisher/musikexpress.de.md

 # musikexpress.de

 In this documentation you find the placement details for your Website.

+**Important**
+This documentation is outdated.
+Please have a look into [Musiktitel](https://github.com/spring-media/adsolutions-implementationReference/blob/master/publisher/musiktitel.md) instead.

 ## AdLib